wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

   information retrieved from the team.

 During the discussion you will see wha the team thinks the candidate's strengths are and if it warrants another round or not.

+## Pay it Forward

 Regardless of how you come to the decision be sure to commit to it and communicate it to the candidate.
 It is very important to do this when you are rejecting a candidate.
 We all have been there waiting for an answer and not hearing back.
 It is a terrible experience so don't put candidates through this and just let them know.
-They'll thank you for it.
+They'll thank you for it and most likely they will share they had a good experience interviewing with you with their friends.
+Remember, it is a small world out there in technology so pay it forward..